ionic-team/stencil-site/src/docs/config/extras.md

 Safari 10 supports ES modules with `<script type="module">`, however, it did not implement `<script nomodule>`.
 When set `safari10` is set to `false`, the runtime will not patch support for Safari 10.
 If the app does not need to support Safari 10, it's recommended to set this to `false`.
 Defaults to `false`.

+### scopedSlotTextContentFix

+An experimental flag that when set to `true`, aligns the behavior of invoking the `textContent` getter/setter on a scoped component to act more like a component that uses the shadow DOM.
+Specifically, invoking `textContent` on a component will adhere to the return values described in [MDN's article on textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#description).
+Defaults to `false`.

 ### scriptDataOpts

 It is possible to assign data to the actual `<script>` element's `data-opts` property, which then gets passed to Stencil's initial bootstrap.
 This feature is only required for very special cases and rarely needed.
 When set to `false` it will not read this data.
 Defaults to `false`.